 - Maintenance Phase: 3g per day over a period of 4 to 12 weeks

-Outside of bodybuilding, Creatine is also important and can be taken as a supplement to support medical treatments.
-It is possible that it can help lower the blood sugar level of those diabetics who play sport.
+Creatine also has important uses outside the area of bodybuilding.
+Patients can take this compound as a supplement to support certain medical treatments.
+It is possible that it can help lower the blood sugar level of diabetic patients who play sport.

-Studies have indicated that the consumption of Creatine can support cardiac output in cases of heart failure or after a heart attack.
-These studies are, however, ambiguous, and obviously, any treatment of these conditions should be undertaken by a doctor.
+Studies have indicated that the consumption of this compound can support cardiac output in cases of heart failure or after a heart attack.
+These studies are however, ambiguous, and any treatment of these conditions should be undertaken by a doctor.

 Creatine leads to a short-term increase in the water retention of muscle cells.
-Those with kidney failure or damage should therefore avoid consuming Creatine.
-More than 5g of Creatine should not be taken for a period longer than three months, as the metabolic products of Creatine can potentially damage the kidneys.
-Creatine is also known to cause hair loss.
+Therefore patients with kidney failure or damage should avoid consuming this compound.